SengitU/ugurcan.sengit/content/posts/communication-via-git-54.md

 date: 2018-04-19
 ---

 Software is a living thing.
 It requires care, you need to continuously improve it every day, like caring a flower.
 You need to clean it from its bugs, you need to freshen up its soil.
-As in software, you also need to clear your code from bugs, and you also need to add value constantly by `leaving the camp ground cleaner than you find it`.
+Also in software, you need to clear your code from bugs, and you need to add value constantly by `leaving the camp ground cleaner than you find it`.

 Maintainability is important, companies invest into software to use and improve it for years.
-On the other hand, software projects tend to grow so fast, in a fresh project, you will have hundreds of commits within first 6 months.
+On the other hand, software projects tend to grow so fast, in a fresh project, you will have hundreds of commits within the first 6 months.
 In such a huge codebase, how can we communicate with the former colleagues to ask the impact of a change?
 How can we answer questions from the future?
 We could have achieved that if we had a journal to track the changes.
 Fortunately, we have something better than journal, we have `git`.

-With each commit, we contribute the life-cycle of the project.
+With each commit, we contribute to the life-cycle of the project.
 It's our responsibility to explain our changes to the future contributors, to make the project more maintainable.
 We have such a powerful tool, but to make it worth, we need to use it right.

 ### Commit Messages